tc39/notes/es6/2013-07/july-25.md

 ## 6.2 Interfacing ECMAScript & HTML/DOM Event Loops
 (Rafael Weinstein)

-RWS: (A single slide) How does ES inegrate with the rest of the specified environment with regard to scheduling tasks.
+RWN: (A single slide) How does ES inegrate with the rest of the specified environment with regard to scheduling tasks.

 - Enqueue A Task